 In March last year, we reported that levels of risk capital flowing into the UK’s cleantech sector have stalled since 2012.
-This is just one small part of funding in the renewable energy sector, the majority of which takes the form of asset finance for large projects, such as windfarms and large-scale solar installations.
+Whilst this is cause for some concern, venture capital forms a small part of funding in the renewable energy sector, the majority of which takes the form of asset finance for large projects, such as windfarms and large-scale solar installations.
 Risk capital is a niche aspect of the cleantech investment market, and shouldn’t be taken as an indicator of the market’s overall health.

 Perhaps the most important development since our last update on the sector has been the fast-paced rise of Bulb.
 In June 2018 they raised a sizeable £60m in equity finance.
 This has boosted total levels of equity finance flowing into the UK’s high-growth sector by a fair margin.

 Whilst this startup doesn’t develop new clean technology per se, it has used a web-based, data-optimised customer service to reduce costs, allowing for a green energy tariff to become competitively priced for UK consumers.
 As such, they are increasing the commercial demand for new clean energy generation, whilst helping UK energy customers cut their carbon footprints.

 Company filings indicate they had been valued at around £350m, though other reports in the media have speculated that it was higher.
 This increase in its valuation suggest Bulb is on course for a $1b valuation at some point in 2019, which would make it the UK’s first “green unicorn”.
 Backers include equity giant DST Global, who have backed other leading unicorns such as Robinhood, Slack, and Deliveroo.

 Despite this sizeable funding, levels of risk capital in the cleantech sector are still slight when compared with the UK’s other emergent sectors, such as FinTech, or AI.